-The Pre-Driver Program offered by CVMC Rehabilitation Therapy services, collaborating with Driver Rehabilitation program at The University of Vermont Medical Center, is a comprehensive clinical assessment for those who may be at a high risk for an automobile crash.
+The Clinical Driving Assessment program offered by CVMC Rehabilitation Therapy services, in collaboration with the Driver Rehabilitation program at The University of Vermont Medical Center, is a comprehensive clinical assessment for those who may be at a high risk for an automobile crash.

 What is involved in a driver’s evaluation?